-- Comparative legal theory
+- legal education

-- Authentic assessment
+- authentic assessment

-- Assessing reflective practice
+- assessing reflective practice

-- Criterion-referenced assessment
+- criterion-referenced assessment

 In 2009, Kelley was the first student to complete a PhD in Law at the University of Southern Queensland.
-Her Phd thesis was entitled “A Principled Approach to Criminalisation: When Should Making and/or Distributing Visual Recordings be Criminalised?” takes a principled approach to examining the criminalisation of making and/or distributing visual recordings by exploring constructs of privacy, harm, morality, culpability, consent, punishment, social welfare and individual autonomy.
+Her PhD thesis was entitled 'A Principled Approach to Criminalisation: When Should Making and/or Distributing Visual Recordings be Criminalised?' takes a principled approach to examining the criminalisation of making and/or distributing visual recordings by exploring constructs of privacy, harm, morality, culpability, consent, punishment, social welfare and individual autonomy.
 This is a contemporary topic given the widespread use of digital cameras, mobile phone cameras, video cameras, web cams, the internet, email, the blogosphere, privacy concerns and shifts in modern culture.

-Kelley was a Visiting Professor at the University of Western Ontario (UWO), in Canada, where she taught the course, Privacy and Criminal Law, which she designed around her cutting edge PhD research (2007).
+Kelley was a visiting professor at the University of Western Ontario (UWO), in Canada, where she taught the course, Privacy and Criminal Law, which she designed around her cutting edge PhD research (2007).

-Kelley is the author of three texts on criminal law, which have been designed to provide a thorough grounding on the fundamental principles of criminal law; provide criminal law students in Queensland and Western Australia with instant and worthwhile feedback on how to apply the criminal law to a problem-based questions; encourage critical thinking and drive curiousity about how the criminal law could be continuously improved.
-The citations of the texts are:
+Kelley is the author of three leading books on criminal law in Queensland and Western Australia, which have been designed to provide a thorough grounding on the fundamental principles of criminal law; provide criminal law students with instant and worthwhile feedback on how to apply the criminal law to a problem-based questions; encourage critical thinking and drive curiousity about how the criminal law could be continuously improved.
+The citations of the books are:

 - Kelley Burton, LexisNexis Questions and Answers: Criminal Law in Queensland and Western Australia (LexisNexis Butterworths, 2nd ed, 2015).

-- Thomas Crofts and Kelley Burton, The Criminal Codes: Commentary and Materials (Thomson Reuters, 6th ed, 2009).
+- Thomas Crofts and Kelley Burton, The Criminal Codes: Commentary and Materials (Thomson Reuters, 6th ed., 2009).